eraycaganozdemir/DSA-210-Project/README.md

 - Bank Account Statements

-  - Use pyhton to automate the extraction of data (e.g., date and amount spent) from PDF bank account statements.
+  - Use Python to automate the extraction of data (e.g., date and amount spent) from PDF bank account statements.
 Then save the extracted data in a .csv file for further processing.

 - Step Count Data